gowindcode/Nodejs-Hall-Booking-API-Task/README.txt

 Dear FSD Team,

-Please note for this Nodejs hall booking API task, i have used express, dotenv, mongoose, cors, mongodb, nodemon.
+Please note for this Nodejs hall booking API task, i have used express, dotenv, mongoose, cors, mongodb, nodemon and other npm packages.

 As per taks requirements